-This expedition will use both factual and fictional survival stories to focus on what it would take to survive in a range of situations and environments.
-Our local deciduous woodland, the boreal forest of Canada, the Borneo lowland rainforests and the Amazon Rainforest will be the backdrop to our adventures which will be bought to life through real life experiences provided through a class trip to a survival camp and visits to school by experts in the field.
+This topic will use both factual and fictional survival stories to focus on what it would take to survive in a range of situations and environments.
+Our local deciduous woodland, the boreal forest of Canada and the Amazon Rainforest will be the backdrop to our adventures which will be bought to life through real life experiences provided through a class trip to a survival camp and visits to school by experts in the field.